 The sponsor may create future trusts that follow the same general investment strategy.
-One such trust is expected to be available approximately six months after the trust's initial date of deposit (the "Inception Date") and upon the trust's termination.
+One such trust is expected to be available approximately one year after the initial date of deposit (the "Inception Date").
 Each trust is designed to be part of a longer term strategy.